-Rinehart, Australia's richest person, dropped one rung to rank 39th on the Bloomberg Billionaires Index, with her $US18.6 billion fortune falling 8 per cent, or $US1.6 billion - partly due to softer iron ore prices last year, and partly due to losing investments in media companies including Ten Network and Fairfax Media, owner of The Age.
+Rinehart, Australia's richest person, dropped one rung to rank 39th on the Bloomberg Billionaires Index, with her $US18.6 billion fortune falling 8 per cent, or $US1.6 billion - partly due to softer iron ore prices last year, and partly due to losing investments in media companies including Ten Network and Fairfax Media, publisher of the Herald.
 Ten and Fairfax shares fell 56 per cent and 29 per cent respectively last year, and Rinehart lost an estimated $150 million on her substantial stakes in each company.

 The aggregate worth of the world's top moguls grew by $US241 billion to $US1.9 trillion at December 31, according to the Billionaires Index, a ranking of the world's 100 wealthiest individuals.

 Retail and telecoms fortunes surged about 20 per cent on average during the year.
 Of the 100 people who appeared on the final ranking of 2012, only 16 registered a net loss for the 12-month period.

 "Last year was a great one for the world's billionaires," said John Catsimatidis, the billionaire owner of Red Apple Group, in an email written poolside on his BlackBerry in the Bahamas.
 "In 2013, they will continue looking for investments around the world ... that will give them an advantage."

 Amancio Ortega, the Spaniard who founded retailer Inditex, was the year's biggest gainer.
 The 76-year-old's fortune increased $US22.2 billion to $US57.5 billion, as shares of Inditex, operator of the Zara chain, rose 66.7 per cent.